Tuareg rebellion (2012): States

 ECOWAS warned the rebels and asked its member states to send logistical support to Mali, while also trying to negotiate a ceasefire.
-Mauritania denied working with Mali to quell the uprising; however President Abdel Aziz, along with Malian officials, claimed the MNLA worked with AQIM by citing the alleged massacre of soldiers.
+Mauritania denied working with Mali to quell the uprising; however, President Ould Abdel Aziz, along with Malian officials, claimed the MNLA worked with AQIM by citing the alleged massacre of soldiers.
 Algeria withdrew military advisors and suspended military aid to Mali at the end of January to increase pressure on the government as it also tried to mediate a resolution to the conflict.

-On a 26 February visit to Bamako, French Foreign Minister Alain Juppé suggested the government of Mali negotiate with the MNLA; however, he was criticised for trying to legitimise a rebellion seen in the south as run by sectarian opportunists.
+On a 26 February visit to Bamako, French Foreign Minister Alain Juppé suggested the government of Mali negotiate with the MNLA; however, he was criticized for trying to legitimize a rebellion seen in the south as run by sectarian opportunists.
 After the coup and the advances by the rebels, the United States followed a warning that the region was becoming an Al Qaeda base with its support of ECOWAS' efforts as it was further worried by the rebel advances.

 In early April, the AU said it had imposed targeted sanctions on the leaders of the rebel groups.
 The United Nations Security Council held an emergency session over the dual crisis on 4 April after France called for the meeting.
 Under-Secretary-General of the United Nations for political affairs B. Lynn Pascoe gave a brief to the UNSC, after which U.S. ambassador to the UN, Susan Rice said that an UN official had complained that the Malian government gave up ground to the rebels "without much of a fight."
 Juppé called for a collective response by the UNSC to the "Islamist threat" in the region.